 - Diane Foley, Senior Director, Information Technology, Raytheon Company

-- Gretchen Hein, PhD, Senior Lecturer, Department of Engineering Fundamentals, Michigan Technological University
+- Gretchen Hein, PhD, Associate Teaching Professor, Mechanical Engineering Technology, Michigan Technological University

-- Karen J. Horton, PE, Professor, Mechanical Engineering Technology, University of Maine
+- Karen J. Horton, PE, Professor (retired), Mechanical Engineering Technology, University of Maine

 - Peter F. Meiksins, PhD, Vice Provost for Academic Programs (retired), Cleveland State University